Harnessing health data for better outcomes: a call to action

 Filed under Health

-What is holding us back?
+So, what is holding us back?

+Promoting policies that advance secondary use of data could help shift the focus of health systems to preventing illness, rather than just treating it.
 As your health organization digitally transforms to innovate with health data, please let us know if you have any questions or need any help via email, Facebook, or Twitter.
 And stay tuned for detailed guidance in the upcoming whitepaper.

 In the meantime, we encourage you as health leader and stakeholder, to raise awareness and join forces to promote secondary use of health data for better health.
 You can read previous blogs by me and Neil Jordan to find out how health organizations are already using AI to promote better health.
 And you can learn about key privacy, security, and compliance considerations for health organizations and their use of the cloud.

 - Building Rigor into Cybersecurity: A Blueprint for Healthcare Organizations